 MMS: You just made a video for the title track.
 How was that process and what is the video’s concept?

 Val: Like everything else, this video was completely DIY.
-Thomas Hjorth, my guitar player, producer and co-writer, is also an amazing photographer and filmmaker.
-He filmed, produced, directed and is currently editing this video.
+Thomas Hjorth, my guitar player, producer, and co-writer, is also an amazing photographer and filmmaker.
+He filmed, produced, directed, and is currently editing this video.
 We filmed in the desert and in our drummer’s house.
 The concept behind the video is really the complexity of the mind and how we face our fears.
-How we handle our most primitive human instincts and emotions has always fascinated me (I studied 2 years of Psychology in the University of Barcelona).
+How we handle our most primitive human instincts and emotions has always fascinated me (I studied 2 years of Psychology at the University of Barcelona).
 The song, Real, talks about the relationship between our temptations and the fears tied to them.
 We tried to translate those concepts into the filming.
 I promise that this video won’t leave you indifferent.